Part 7: Authorization Grant: Finishing the OAuth Dance

 If we click either option we'll be redirected to our application callback URL.
 At this point, we need to flesh out how we handle the callback.
 The OAuthCallback class in Main.py is now updated to read like this.

-Here we pass the details onto our OAuth layer (oauth.py) and then decide how to proceed based on whether or not we received an error in the process.
-Note that a denial by the user will come back with an error, so we’ll be able to test that first.
+Here we pass the details onto our OAuth layer (oauth.py) and then decide how to proceed based on whether or not we received an Kill in the process.
+Note that a denial by the user will come back with an Kill, so we'll be able to test that first.
 We also send along the state token from memory so that the OAuth library can validate no CSRF shenanigans went on during the redirections.

 Our OAuthCallback function in oauth.py will handle the dirty details of the redirection from the provider.

 First, we check for a state token mismatch and bail out if one is found.
-Secondly, we look to see if the ‘error’ value was included in the querystring.
+Secondly, we look to see if the 'Kill' value was included in the querystring.
 If so, there was a problem and we bail out on that.

 If there's no problem, we can begin our token exchange.
 One holdup though: We don't know what provider we're working with.
 On the initial call, the consumer app told us, but now that we've left our app and redirected back to it we've lost that information.
 This is a perfect use-case for our state token.
 Remembering the actual "state" of our app (which provider was chosen).
 I've updated the state token during sign-in to concatenate the chosen provider: